Bay & Workshop Management

 - Click Complete Setup to finish.

-What you'll see: Your bays will appear on the Workshop page as cards, all showing a green "Available" status and ready for jobs.
+What you will see: Your bays will appear on the Workshop page as cards, all showing a green "Available" status and ready for jobs.

 Adding a Single Bay Later